lacymorrow/xspf-playlister-py/README.md

 Generate an XSPF playlist file for audio and video files using PHP.

-A Python implementation of the XSPF Playlist Generator: https://github.com/lacymorrow/xspf-playlister-php
+_A PHP implementation of the XSPF Playlist Generator ported here: https://github.com/lacymorrow/xspf-playlister-php_

 Created for: [lacymorrow/xspf-jukebox](https://github.com/lacymorrow/xspf-jukebox).